Response to the Address by the Secretary General of the Council of Europe, Marija Pejčinović Burić

 to the Permanent Council, Vienna

-We continue to support the Council’s work to assist participating States to uphold their commitments, especially through regular meetings of the OSCE-CoE Coordination Group, which ensures our organizations take coordinated and mutually reinforcing actions in the key areas of protecting the human rights of members of national minorities, promoting tolerance and non-discrimination, and combating terrorism and trafficking in persons.
+More broadly, the United States supports the Council’s work to assist participating States in upholding their commitments, including through regular meetings of the OSCE-CoE Coordination Group which ensures our organizations take coordinated and mutually reinforcing positions.